M7Tro/educationalProjects/chatApp/README.md

 I will now try to implement the MessageContainer.

 I encountered a challenge with the Message and Messages compnents.
 Message was too big for some reason and different Message components overlapped each other.
 I fixed it by setting the icon's height to fit.
 The overflow-auto property of Messages did not work after that.
 I fixed it by specifying the height of the Messages component.

+Now let's create the MessageInput component.

+It will have a parent form.
+Inside is a div that has input and button with a send icon.

+I will now try to add the header and the bottom input field.

+I will need to read bout this ::-webkit-... css stuff later.

+I have a problem.
+I can't manage to put the input field at the bottom of the window.
+Margin top-auto does not work.
+Position relative does not work.

+I found out why.
+I set fixed height on the parent element and the form could not go beyond it.
+I found it out by using the elements tab in dev console.